andr-ew/rpls/lib/doc/patch-notes.md

 [video]

-variation of [spiraling](#spiraling), with an upward cascade at the ratio of 3/2. harmonies ascend in accordance with the circle of fifths while polyrythmic counterpoint begins at 3:2 and grows both faster & more complex with each additional feedback layer.
+variation of [spiraling](#spiraling), with an upward cascade at a ratio of 3/2. harmonies ascend in accordance with the circle of fifths while polyrythmic counterpoint begins at 3:2 and grows both faster & more complex with each additional feedback layer.

 **input:** plucked synthesizer arpeggio, synced to global clock